Types of Index MAs Moving Averages - SMA, EMA, LWMA & SMMA

 Stock Index SMMA Indicator is calculated by applying a smoothing factor of N, smoothing factor is composed of N smoothing for N price periods.

 The chart example below shows SMA, EMA & LWMA.
-The SMMA Stock Index moving average isn't commonly used so it is not shown below.
+The SMMA Index moving average isn't commonly used so it is not shown below.

 EMA on the other hand uses an acceleration factor & it's more responsive to the trend.